 One Community is shaping highest good future building through Highest Good housing that is artistic and beautiful, more affordable, more space efficient, lasts longer, DIY buildable, and constructed with healthy and sustainable materials:

 Karthik Pillai (Mechanical Engineer) continued working on the Vermiculture Toilet design by making modifications to the waste dumping mechanism and running FEA analyses.
 Progress on the project is continuing with changes based on inputs from team meetings and the operational procedure of the mechanism.
-In parallel, for the Earthbag Village 4-dome cluster project, after finalizing and confirming the design, he is currently working on a detailed report that will be sent to the core team member by next week.
+In parallel, for the Earthbag Village 4-dome cluster project, after finalizing and confirming the design, he worked on a detailed report.
 As the first of seven planned villages, the Earthbag Village provides the initial housing within One Community’s open source designs on highest good future building.
 See the work in the collage below.

 Ketsia Kayembe (Civil Engineer) continued working on the three domes of the Earthbag Village and finalized the excavation foundation drawings.
 She organized and edited the drawings, checking dimensions to ensure accuracy.
 She referred to the construction template to confirm that all necessary information was included and that the standards and requirements were met.
 Ketsia had a meeting with Dashaarna to discuss her progress and address any questions or concerns.
 One Community’s open source framework on highest good future building begins with Earthbag Village, the first of seven planned villages providing housing.
 See below for some of the pictures related to this work.